chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 These ideas summarizes how and where the **synergistic, cognitive and intelligent dimensions of our alter football** are used to develop and evolve our aFICS synergons and aFICS teams at Academia Emeritense FC.

 ## 0.6. aFICSCHASS Blog: A tool at hand to expose my based on science mindset perspective
 In the blog, I explore how is that we can all live in the same Football universe yet see reality so differently.
 I will adopt science's mindset to walk through in this phenomenon with an aFICSCHASS vision.

 Physics and mathematics will be used to determine fundamental concepts about the pitch and the game, although **truth** is not enterely clear-cut.

 Neuroscience indicates that our perceptions are not direct representations of the external world.
 Rather each unique brain makes guesses about reality based on the sensory signals every one receives.

 The uncertainty in space-time about the horizon of ordered events in the world of a football game must be **reduced by understanding** how we instinctively deal with unknowns and how every one exploit his knowledge about the information ecosystem.

 There is no other way in this multi-perspectivism about football than **build consensus and mutual understanding about the football game**.

-I offered to Academia Emeritense FC mine in order to institutionalize our vision, mision and proactive actions about aFICS Football.
+I offered to Academia Emeritense FC mine in order to institutionalize our vision, mision and proactive actions about **organismic aFICS Football**.
 After that, we can offered it to the world of football everywhere.